 “Something here is keeping me hooked,” Houx laughed.
 “So far, my whole career has been right here.”

 Houx was quick to recognize the “hooks” that have kept her working for Life Care Center of the Willows.
 The familiarity of the facility for both the staff members and the patients is one of the primary draws.

 “We’re a much smaller department, and that makes us seem like more of a family,” Houx explained.
 “We’re able to focus on each individual patient and build a relationship.”

 Houx described how, at its core, Life Care Center of the Willows thrives on the intimacy of its snug environment.

 “Even just the building itself—there’s a real genuine, authentic feeling here,” Houx continued.
 “It’s much more like a home than a medical facility.”

 With its combination of efficiency—such as the entry and exit systems designed to safeguard residents and the collection of physical therapy equipment that patients utilize with professional guidance—and comfortable touches—such as the cozy seating areas and the accessibility to staff members’ offices,—it’s easy to see what Houx means.
 Life Care Center of the Willows resembles a home more than a clinical facility.

 Houx referenced her colleagues as another reason she loves working for Life Care Center of the Willows.
-The other therapists who work with Houx include Erwin Escobar, a Physical Therapist and Certified Stroke Rehabilitation Specialist; Sandy Rothbauer, a Physical Therapist Assistant; and Gretchen Dewes, a Certified Occupational Therapy Assistant.
+The other therapists who work with Houx include Erwin Escobar, a Physical Therapist and Certified Stroke Rehabilitation Specialist; Sandy Rothbauer, a Physical Therapist Assistant; and Kaci Lamb, Certified Speech Language Pathologist.
 Houx said that the team works so closely and has been together for so long that they are more of a family unit, as well.